 Below, we’re going to review some of the key steps involved in building up your wealth through investing and owning rental properties.

-The first thing you need to do before jumping into such an endeavor is research.
+The first thing you need to do before jumping into such high yield investments and such a large endeavor is research.
 A lot of research.

 What are you going to research?

 First, you need to find a rental property in your town and decide if you’re going to be working with homes, condos, or apartments.
 You’ll also want to make sure there’s a market out there for renters.

 The good news is that plenty of people, especially Millennials, are renting more and more as it’s currently seen as a cheaper option than buying.

 You’re still going to want to look into specific areas in your town, find the hot spots, and start crafting a business and marketing plan for your rental business.

 Diving headfirst into the real estate world can be scary, especially because there are so many things to learn.

 You’re going to have to learn about rental laws and rights, home repair, mortgages, and so much more.
 While you may have a strong idea about accounting and bookkeeping, you may not have the slightest idea of what to do when fixing up a property.